2024 Bangladesh quota reform case: Judgment

 Later on July 10, at the point of the application of two students of University of Dhaka to be a part of the case under trial in the Appellate Division, the Appellate Division issued an order to impose a status quo for four weeks on the judgment of the High Court along with some observations and instructions.
 On this day, the next date of hearing was also fixed on August 7.

 In a full judgment released on July 14, the High Court justified the provision of 30 percent quota for their children in government jobs citing freedom fighters as a backward section of the society.

 On July 16, a leave to appeal was filed by the state.
 On the context of the government's direction, on July 18, based on the application of Attorney General AM Amin Uddin, the Supreme Court's Chamber Court Judge M Enayetur Rahim of the Appellate Division fixed the date of hearing the case on July 21.

-On July 21, the Appellate Division reinstated the quota and quashed the judgment given by the High Court.
-At the same time, even though it is a matter of policy of the government, under the jurisdiction of Article 104 of the Constitution and in the interest of complete justice in the overall and logical consideration, the court ordered 93 percent recruitment in government jobs on the basis of merit.
-It was also ordered to appoint the other 7 percent on the basis of quota.
+On July 21, the Appellate Division reinstated the quota and quashed the judgment given by the High Court Division.
+At the same time, even though it is a matter of policy decision of the government, under the jurisdiction enshrined in Article 104 of the Constitution and in the interest of complete justice in the overall and logical consideration, the court ordered 93 percent recruitment in government jobs on the basis of merit.
+It was also directed to appoint the other 7 percent on the basis of quota.
 According to the direction of the court, 5 percent quota should be reserved for the children and grandchildren of freedom fighters, martyred freedom fighters and Birangonas, 1 percent for minority ethnic groups and 1 percent for disabled and third gender.